Miss Vibhaa: Pageant Format

 The actual contest of Miss Vibhaa begins with a press conference to announce registration period that lasts for a month.
-Contestants can register themselves virtually, via apps assigned by Miss Vibhaa Organization or the Umanga Creation Website.
+Contestants can register themselves virtually, via apps assigned by Miss Vibhaa Organization.
 After the registration ends, the quarter finalists or qualifiers are announced on social media platforms of Miss Vibhaa, based on the credentials on application form.
 The qualifiers may be 60–100 in number, then they are required to perform in Task-1: Q/A round, and Task-2: Swimsuit Round, which are conducted virtually and live streamed on YouTube.

 Then, the qualifiers are reduced to semi-finalists (Top 30 or more) based on their performance in the two tasks.
 The semi-finalists are again reduced to finalists (normally 15 to 22), based on internal evaluation.
 The finalists are introduced to public in a 'Press Presentation' segment where the finalists give an introductory speech.
 The Press Presentation may be accompanied with Sash Ceremony or Crown Unveiling or any sponsor event as required.
 After the press presentation, the finalists undergo a closed camp where they are trained on walk, communication skills, social impact projects, etiquette and stage presence.
 The finalists also perform in Swimsuit Competition and Closed Door Interviews as a part of preliminary competition.

 At the Grand Finale, Top 10 is selected based on the preliminary competition and public votes.
 The Top 10 performs in several runway walk round, speech rounds before getting reduced to Top 5.
 The Top 5 debates on a common question based on which the winner of Miss Vibhaa is announced.
 The winner is designated to represent Nepal in an international pageant as assigned by Miss Vibhaa selection committee.
-The runners up are also given chance to represent at other international pageants as announced by Miss Vibhaa organization.
 The format can be modified or revamped by the organizer according to the need of time.